Guaranteed Functional Tensor Singular Value Decomposition: Introduction

 \subsection{Related Work}

-This work is related to a series of papers on \emph{low-rank tensor decomposition} from statistics and machine learning, which aims at recovering the low-dimensional linear representations of the noisy tabular tensors~\citep{de2000multilinear,de2000best,richard2014statistical,anandkumar2014tensor}.
-Commonly-used low-rank models include CP~\citep{anandkumar2014guaranteed}, Tucker~\citep{zhang2018tensor}, and tensor train~\citep{zhou2020optimal}, where various power iteration methods were proposed on the singular vector (or principal component) estimation with statistical consistency guarantees.
+This work is related to a series of papers on \emph{low-rank tensor decomposition} from statistics and machine learning, which aims at recovering the low-dimensional linear representations of the noisy tabular tensors~\citep{anandkumar2014tensor}.
+Commonly-used low-rank models include CP~\citep{anandkumar2014guaranteed} and Tucker~\citep{zhang2018tensor} where various power iteration methods were proposed on the singular vector (or principal component) estimation with statistical consistency guarantees.
 Motivated by real data applications in practice, related statistical models were further studied under non-Gaussian or missing-data scenarios.
-For example, \cite{hong2020generalized,han2021optimal} considered the likelihood-based generalized low-rank tensor decomposition under general exponential family; \cite{cai2019nonconvex,tong2021scaling} studied the low-rank tensor estimation under incomplete measurements.
+For example, \cite{hong2020generalized,han2021optimal} considered the likelihood-based generalized low-rank tensor decomposition under general exponential family.

-In addition, various dimension-reduced structures are imposed on the singular vectors or subspace of the low-rank tensor decomposition model to better capture other intrinsic properties of the data, such as sparsity~\citep{sun2017provable,zhang2019optimal-statsvd}, blocking~\citep{han2020lloyd}, non-negativity~\citep{xu2013block} and many others.
+In addition, various dimension-reduced structures are imposed on the singular vectors or subspace of the low-rank tensor decomposition model to better capture other intrinsic properties of the data, such as sparsity~\citep{sun2017provable,zhang2019optimal-statsvd} and blocking~\citep{han2020lloyd}.
 The most relevant paper to our work is the spatial/temporal structure, which is incorporated to characterize time/location-varying patterns for one or more of the tensor modes.
 There are various formulations for modeling such structures based on different real data motivations.
-For example, \cite{sun2019dynamic,zhou2020partially} considered a fusion structure and assumed the time-varying trend to be piece-wise constant; \cite{han2019isotonic} considered the multidimensional isotonic regression, where there are monotonous trends in each tensor mode.
+For example, \cite{sun2019dynamic} considered a fusion structure and assumed the time-varying trend to be piece-wise constant; \cite{han2019isotonic} considered the multidimensional isotonic regression, where there are monotonous trends in each tensor mode.
 In most of such literature, the temporal structures are still assumed on tabular tensors and make the corresponding models restrictive.
 In contrast, the target of our framework is the underlying non-parametric functional structures, which reflects the trend of observed data over time.